Herstory

 Communications Coordinator Alice Liao, daughter Stella, and therapist-supervisor Maissa Osman, 2018

-Where The Women’s Center Started
+Where The Women’s Center started

 Services helped women rebuild their lives — often without a safety net of family, friends, or faith community.